 Flowing circuitously throughout the northwestern part of the U.S. state of Montana, the Flathead River is known by the First Nations Salish as “ntx̣ʷetkʷ, ntx̣ʷe”.
 Originating in the Canadian Rockies to the north of Glacier National Park it flows southwest into Flathead Lake, then after a journey of 158 miles (254 km), empties into the Clark Fork.

-The Flathead River rises in forks in the Rocky Mountains of northwestern Montana.
+The Flathead River runs from three forks down from the Rocky Mountains of northwestern Montana and southern Canada.
 The largest tributary is the North Fork, which runs from the Canadian province of British Columbia southwards.
 The North Fork is sometimes considered the main stem of the Flathead River.
 Near West Glacier, the North Fork combines with the Middle Fork to form the main Flathead River.

 ~Select arrow for location key~